tracetronic/helm-charts/.github/ISSUE_TEMPLATE/01-bug-report.md

 ---

 <!--
 Never report security issues on GitHub or other public channels (Gitter/Twitter/etc.).
-PLease use our [TraceTronic Support Center](https://support.tracetronic.com).
+Please use our [TraceTronic Support Center](https://support.tracetronic.com).
 For reporting issues containing NDA relevant information please also use our [TraceTronic Support Center](https://support.tracetronic.com).
 -->